jundalisay/spblist/content/en/research/newton/principia/book-3/1-introduction.md

 ;
 itself. -->

-We can only know bodies than by our senses..
+We can only know bodies by our senses.

 <!--
 it in all bodies; but because we perceive extension in